professorf/ArcadeSimplex/paper.md

 8. VNormalExplosion -- monsters exploding before when hit
 9. VInfiniteMonsters -- after clearing a level, the number of monsters doubles; this continues until the player dies

+`ArcadeSimplex` is the codebase for two publications @Flor:2017 and @Flor:2015.

 # Statement of need

 Learning computer programming is notoriously difficult but a motivated student will usually succeed despite bad conditions in the teaching or in the tools that constitute the learning environment (Brito and de Sá-Soares, 2014).